The History Major

-- To develop and refine the ability to communicate clearly in writing, speaking, or other medium (such as an exhibition) historical ideas and arguments based on careful engagement with historical evidence.
+- To develop and refine their ability to communicate clearly in writing, speaking, or other medium (such as an exhibition) historical ideas and arguments based on careful engagement with historical evidence.

 - To develop their own sense of “the historian’s craft” and the meaning of history in their lives and world.